 Visitation within residential housing must be managed with concern for personal safety and security and consideration for the well-being of all students.
 In-room visitations by members of the opposite sex is prohibited except during hours posted in each residence hall.
-This provision may be modified upon the approval of the dean of students.
+This provision may be modified upon the approval of the dean of students or director of residential housing.
 However, like visitation within one's home, the privilege requires certain understandings, restrictions, and responsibilities.